List of Michigan Wolverines in the NBA draft: Key

 Cazzie Russell was drafted first overall by the New York Knicks in the 1966 NBA Draft.

 Glen Rice was drafted fourth overall by the Miami Heat in the 1989 NBA Draft.

 Juwan Howard was drafted fifth overall by the Washington Bullets in the 1994 NBA Draft.

 Jamal Crawford was drafted eighth overall by the Cleveland Cavaliers in the 2000 NBA Draft.

 Trey Burke was drafted ninth overall by the Minnesota Timberwolves in the 2013 NBA Draft.

 Franz Wagner was drafted eighth overall by the Orlando Magic in the 2021 NBA Draft.

 Jett Howard was drafted eleventh overall by the Orlando Magic in the 2023 NBA Draft.

+Morez Johnson Jr. was drafted ninth overall by the Dallas Mavericks in the 2026 NBA Draft.